jyotimishra6789/AIRTL/README.md

-# LogicDepthAI
+# TimeGate

-LogicDepthAI is a machine learning-based approach to analyze and predict logic depth in RTL designs.
+TimeGate is a machine learning-based approach to analyze and predict logic depth in RTL designs.
 It integrates Python for data processing and visualization, along with EDA Playground for RTL simulations.

-## Problem Statement
-Predicting logic depth in digital circuits is crucial for performance optimization.
-Traditional methods require extensive simulations and manual analysis.
-This project automates the process using machine learning, reducing effort and improving accuracy.

-## Approach Used
-The model utilizes a Random Forest Regressor to predict logic depth based on features like Fan-in, Fan-out, Gate Count, Path Length, and Flip-Flops.
-Data is preprocessed with standard scaling, and training is done using scikit-learn.
-The approach ensures robustness and adaptability to different circuit configurations.

-## Proof of Correctness
-The model's accuracy is validated using Mean Absolute Error (MAE) and R-squared (R²) metrics.
-The scatter plot comparing actual vs. predicted values and the histogram of prediction errors confirm that the model reliably estimates logic depth.

-## Complexity Analysis
-Training complexity depends on the number of trees in the Random Forest.
-Each tree operates in O(n log n) time, making the overall training complexity approximately O(m * n log n), where m is the number of trees and n is the dataset size.
-Prediction is efficient, with an average time complexity of O(log n) per sample.

-## Alternatives Considered
-Other regression models like XGBoost and Neural Networks were considered but were either computationally expensive or required more data for training.
-Random Forest was chosen for its balance between accuracy and efficiency.

 ## Setup & Installation
 1. Install Python (version 3.8 or higher).